Dr. Tom Corringham is a staff research economist at Scripps Institution of Oceanography, UC San Diego.

-His published work includes an assessment of the value of climate forecasts and climate information to wildland fire managers, an analysis of the costs of flooding in the western U.S. associated with El Niño, and a quantification of the costs of atmospheric rivers in terms of catastrophic flooding.
+His published work includes an assessment of the value of climate forecasts and climate information to wildland fire managers, analyses of the costs of flooding in the western U.S. associated with El Niño and atmospheric rivers, and a study on the impacts of wildfire smoke on public health in Southern California.

 His current research projects include projections of the increasing costs of atmospheric rivers over the 21st century, an assessment of the economic impact of atmospheric rivers on road transportation networks, a study of flood vulnerability and environmental justice, and the development of natural language processing tools to evaluate climate action plans.

 Born in London England, Corringham received a BA in philosophy, politics and economics from the University of Oxford, and a PhD in environmental economics from UCSD and Scripps Institution of Oceanography.

 Corringham is affiliated with the Center for Western Weather and Water Extremes (CW3E), the California Nevada Climate Applications Program (CNAP), the Southwest Climate Adaptation Science Center (SWCASC), and the San Diego Supercomputer Center’s WIFIRE program.